Practivio/amazon/content/products/fiskars-exacto-precision-crafts-protective-B001A42CTW/index.md

 ---
 title: "Fiskars Exacto Precision Crafts Protective"
-description: "fiskars card making bypass trimmer 9: Data-driven within Best Value ranking using the Practivio Score™.
-Positioned by quality, value, demand, findability, mome…"
+description: "fiskars self healing rotary cutting mat: Data-driven within Best Value ranking using the Practivio Score™.
+Positioned by quality, value, demand, findability, m…"
-keywords: ["fiskars card making bypass trimmer 9"]
+keywords: ["fiskars self healing rotary cutting mat"]
-seo_title: "fiskars card making bypass trimmer 9 — Smart Buy Best Value (2025)"
+seo_title: "fiskars self healing rotary cutting mat — Smart Buy Best Value (2025)"
 canonicalURL: "/products/fiskars-exacto-precision-crafts-protective-B001A42CTW/"
 ---

-**🏆 Practivio Score™:** 953 — _Smart Buy_
+**🏆 Practivio Score™:** 862 — _Smart Buy_

-*If you're comparing **fiskars card making bypass trimmer 9**, **[Fiskars Exacto Precision Crafts Protective](https://www.amazon.com/dp/B001A42CTW?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **fiskars self healing rotary cutting mat**, **[Fiskars Exacto Precision Crafts Protective](https://www.amazon.com/dp/B001A42CTW?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Fiskars Exacto Precision Crafts Protective” on Amazon](https://www.amazon.com/dp/B001A42CTW?tag=practivio-20) This Art Knives & Blades ranks **55 of 296**, inside the **Best Value tier**.
+[Shop “Fiskars Exacto Precision Crafts Protective” on Amazon](https://www.amazon.com/dp/B001A42CTW?tag=practivio-20) This Mat Cutter Blades ranks **58 of 287**, inside the **Best Value tier**.
 Relative performance leads to this: Practivio recommends it as a **Smart Buy**.

 ### What the signals indicate
-Price: ranked 45 of 296 (top 16% by affordability).
+Price: ranked 15 of 287 (top 6% by affordability).
-Reviews: ranked 13 of 296 (top 5% for total count).
+Reviews: ranked 9 of 287 (top 4% for total count).
-Rating: ranked 190 of 296 (top 65% on star average).
+Rating: ranked 186 of 287 (top 65% on star average).
-Demand: ranked 13 of 296 (top 5% for recent purchases).
+Demand: ranked 9 of 287 (top 4% for recent purchases).

 ### Position in tier
 Evaluations are made only against peers in this tier.

 ### How it compares to the Hidden Gem
-The Best Value Hidden Gem carries a score of 986.00 on the Practivio scale.
+The Best Value Hidden Gem carries a score of 908.00 on the Practivio scale.
-This pick trails the Hidden Gem by 33.00 points.
+This pick trails the Hidden Gem by 46.00 points.
 Treat it as a baseline for judging competing picks in the same class.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B005KRSWM6?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B015W3AKDQ?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Inclusion is limited to items that clear our starting criteria.